-Employees at both divisions include adults with first aid/CPR training who can help stabilize people needing first aid until further help can be obtained.
-In most emergencies the school will use Northwest Hospital, or the nearest alternative if the student is participating in an off-campus school activity.
+Employees at both divisions have first aid/CPR training and can help stabilize people needing first aid until further help can be obtained.
+In most emergencies the school will use UW Medical Center - Northwest, or the nearest alternative if the student is participating in an off-campus school activity.
 For injuries or emergencies during athletic/outdoor activities, all coaches/wilderness trip leaders have first aid, CPR, and AED training.